mstksg/inCode/copy/entries/interpreters.md

 `interpretIO` is our interpreter, in `IO`.  `runPromptM` will interpret each primitive (`Put` and `Get`) using `interpretIO`, and generate the result for us.

+Note that the GADT property of `StateCommand` ensures us that the *result* of our `IO` action matches with the result that the GADT constructor implies, due to the magic of dependent pattern matching.
+For the `Put x :: StateCommand ()` branch, the result has to be `IO ()`; for the `Get :: StateCommand Int` branch, the result has to be `IO Int`.

 We can also be boring and interpret it using `State Int`: